shayakchemistry/DataSciencePrep/AlgoProject/README.md

 - Step 2 − divide the list recursively into two halves until it can no more be divided.
 - Step 3 − merge the smaller lists into new list in sorted order.

+This is implemented in MergeSort.cpp file.

 ##### Bubble sort

 Bubble sort is a simple sorting algorithm.
 This sorting algorithm is comparison-based algorithm in which each pair of adjacent elements is compared and the elements are swapped if they are not in order.
+This is implemented in BubbleSort.cpp file.

 ##### Counting sort

 Counting sort is a sorting technique based on keys between a specific range.
 It works by counting the number of objects having distinct key values (kind of hashing).
 Then doing some arithmetic to calculate the position of each object in the output sequence.
+This is implemented in CountingSort.cpp file.

 ### Searching